-A "safe" policeman who uses a remote instrument through a video will be more inclined to "fire" in a scenario in which he does not take risks, or on the contrary he will find himself in a situation of greater clarity that will allow him to make decisions less hasty?
-To shoot or not to shoot is often the most difficult decision for a law enforcement officer: recent episodes, especially on American soil, clearly tell us that often the excitement was not a good adviser.
+A "safe" policeman who uses a remote instrument through a video will be more inclined to "fire" in a scenario in which he is not at risk, or on the contrary he will find himself in a situation of greater clarity which will allow him to make lesser decisions. hurry?
+To shoot or not to shoot is often the most difficult decision for a law enforcement officer: recent episodes, especially on American soil, clearly tell us that often the excitement has not been a good adviser.

 The most important thing to know about who will have to operate these aircraft is that they are probably one of the figures that will be used the most in the coming years.
 Very large teams of personnel will be used to monitor scenarios and places, follow suspects and (in the case of armed drones) hit them.
 How will they behave in assessing the impact of their actions on a group of peaceful protesters who are beginning to "annoy too much"?

 If current laws allow through their interpretations to equip aircraft with tasers, there will be little else to do but figure out how to assess this state of affairs.
 I already imagine scenes of demonstrations in which protesters organize anti-aircraft batteries.